untangledco/semaphore/docs/Architecture.md

 Highly modular, highly functional, lots of single-function files.
 Tends to help with tree-shaking and code-splitting, as well as avoiding circular dependencies.

-## emoji-picker-element is loaded as a third-party bundle

-`emoji-picker-element` uses Svelte 3, whereas we use Svelte 2.
-So it's just imported as a bundled custom element, not as a Svelte component.

 ## Some third-party code is bundled

 For various reasons, `a11y-dialog`, `autosize`, and `timeago` are forked and bundled into the source code.